srsapireddy/OpenLANE_EDA/README.md

 ![Exploration](https://github.com/srsapireddy/Images/blob/main/25.PNG?raw=true) </br>

 This report shows the different design metrics.
 We have more than 35 of them in a report.
 It also shows the number of violations after generating the final layout.
-It is recommended to explore the design first and then use the best configurations for a particular design to result in a clean layout.</br>
+Exploring the design first and then using the best configurations for a particular design to result in a clean layout is recommended.</br>
 Also, design exploration can be used for regression testing (CI).
 So, we can run the design on several exploration configurations to get the best-optimized configurations.
 Currently, we have 70 designs.
 This utility will generate a report as shown below. </br>

 ![testing](https://github.com/srsapireddy/Images/blob/main/26.PNG?raw=true) </br>